-There are many different examples of beautiful hardscape including paths and patios.
+There are many different examples of beautiful hardscape that is given by North Star Tree Service that included paths and patios.
 Hardscape simply refers to non-living elements in landscaping such as brick patios, stone walls and wooden arbors.
 You can even implement water as well by using fountains that are made of stone or ceramic.
 Metal fences are considered hardscaping as well and are a great way to enclose your home and keep it safe for your animals.
 Finally, when picking out a patio remember that brick looks more natural and upscale than concrete.

 If you have grass and you would like to have it in good standing we recommend you to check out these bermuda grass fertilizer reviews before buying one for yours.

 - Stone walls, wooden decks and fences, tile patios, and pergolas are some examples of hardscape.

 - Growing plants in or around a fountain is a good example of integrating soft and hard features.

 - Adding hardscape should be done when the weather is favorable.

 - Planting new trees and shrubs can prevent soil erosion, protect against wind damage, and provide shade to cool your home.